brassica-collective/handbook/content/brassica/handbook/Agreements/conduct_agreement.md

 #### 1. Listening & Learning
 **Situations this process applies to:**
 * When any participant shares that they feel uncomfortable with another participant’s specific actions, behaviours, or word choices.
-* When any participant shares that they have experienced an action, behaviour, or choice of words of another participant as being out of alignment with our shared expectations (as outlined here or our other agreements).
+* When any participant shares that they have experienced an action, behaviour, or choice of words of another participant as being out of alignment with our shared expectations (as outlined here or in our other agreements).

 **Response process:**
 * We expect each other to **acknowledge** that our behaviours can impact each other by **listening** when others share how they experience our behaviours, AND